Dr Manir Ali

 Profile

-I became an independent academic fellow following a New Investigator Award from the Medical Research Council in 2006 and was tenured in 2009 as a Senior Research Fellow and Group Leader in the Section of Ophthalmology & Neuroscience which is now part of the Division of Molecular Medicine.
+I am a genetics researcher who became an independent academic fellow following a New Investigator Award from the Medical Research Council in 2006 and was tenured in 2009 as Senior Research Fellow and Group Leader in the Section of Ophthalmology & Neurosciences which is now part of the Leeds Institute of Medical Research.

 Responsibilities